openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

    * **Always show assessment results**: This is the default setting.
 Problem results and subsection scores are visible immediately when learners and staff submit answers.
-   * **Never show assessment results**: Problem results are never visible to learners or to course staff.
-Subsection scores are visible.
+   * **Never show assessment results**: Subsection scores are visible, but problem results are never visible either to learners or to course staff.
    * **Show assessment results when subsection is past due**: For learners, results are not visible until the subsection due date (for instructor-paced courses) or the course end date (for self-paced courses) has passed.
-For course staff, results are always visible unless the staff member is :ref:`previewing or viewing the course as a learner<Roles for Viewing Course Content>` .
+For course staff, results are always visible unless the staff member is :ref:`previewing or viewing the course as a learner<Roles for Viewing Course Content>`.

      .. note::
       If the subsection does not have a due date, or the course does not have